andiigonzalez/Power_Outage_Analysis/index.md

 ## Introduction

 Power outages have become increasingly frequent in the United States due to the stress of extreme weather, aging infrastructure, and increasing energy demand.
-The United States, according to [CITATION], has the highest number of power outages among developed nations; it is a problem estimated to cost billions annually across the entire nation.
+The United States, according to the University of Buffalo's Department of Industrial and Systems Engineering, has the highest number of power outages among developed nations; it is a problem estimated to cost billions annually across the entire nation.
 Each US citizen is estimated to experience 92 minutes of power outage per year on average.
 That is why it is crucial to understand how the characteristics of power outages in the United States have shifted over time and what the main catalysts are.

 This study investigates the trends in power outages across the nation, identifies the primary drivers for these events and hopes to provide relevant information that may assist communities and their policy makers in reducing the frequency and impact of this phenomena.
 The focus of our analysis will be answering the following questions: